Marta Traba: Biography

 Traba's parents were Catalan immigrants, Francisco Traba and Marta Taín.
 She studied Letters at the University of Buenos Aires.
 Upon graduation she worked at the arts review journal Ver y Estimar ('Look and Consider'), under the editorship of the art critic Jorge Romero Brest.

 From 1948 to 1950, Traba lived in Paris and took art history classes at La Sorbonne and the School of the Louvre.
 In Paris, she met her first husband, the Colombian journalist Alberto Zalamea, with whom she had two children, Gustavo and Fernando.
 In 1954, after a period in Italy and Argentina, the couple settled in Bogotá, Colombia.
 There, Traba taught art history at various universities, participated in television programs about art, and wrote art criticism for popular publications such as El Tiempo, Estampa, and Semana.
 She became a celebrity and one of the leading authorities in contemporary art in Colombia.

 In the early 1960s she co-founded and directed the Museum of Modern Art of Bogotá, which was later moved to the campus of the National University of Colombia.
 In 1967, during the government of President Carlos Lleras Restrepo, the military seized the campus of the National University of Colombia.
-After Traba publicly criticized these actions the government ordered her deportation, which was later rescinded on condition that Traba resign from all her official posts and refrained from political commentary.
+After Traba publicly criticized these actions the government ordered her deportation, which was later rescinded on condition that Traba resign from all her official posts and refrain from political commentary.
 Traba left Colombia in 1969.
 With her second husband, the Uruguayan literary critic Ángel Rama she lived and worked in Montevideo, Caracas, and San Juan de Puerto Rico, often teaching at the local universities and publishing her often provocative art criticism.